-There are presently 43 members that belong to the NHL’s exclusive 500-goal club.
+There are 45 members of the NHL’s exclusive 500-goal club.

 As you might expect, not only have this select few attained the ultimate, lofty benchmark of twine-bulging glory, they’ve also done some pretty extraordinary other things.
 Scoring 500 regular-season goals in the best hockey league in the world is a highly significant achievement in itself.
 Along the road to 500, these guys have also accumulated some amazing distinctions that help define their spectacular careers.